franzinc/aserve/doc/aserve.md

      keep-alive request.
 This socket can be used as the value of the **`:connection`** argument in a subsequent call to [**`do-http-request`**](aserve.md#f-do-http-request) to the same server.
+  6. The **`client-request`** object used make the request.
+If you specified **`:return :stream`** and there are trailers in the response then you'll need to look in this object for the final headers once you've encountered an end of file reading the body from the stream.

 The **`uri`** can be a uri object or a string.
 The scheme of the **`uri`** must be **`nil`** or `"http"`.
 The keyword arguments to [**`do-http-request`**](aserve.md#f-do-http-request) are